 You’ll also find hundreds of waterfalls weeping from the mountain slopes of Mount Waialeale in the area appropriately nicknamed the “Wall of Tears.”

 But one of the best ways to take a look at the scenery with your family is to either go on a helicopter tour or go on a hike through the Kalalau Trail, which crosses five valleys.
 But fair warning—it takes a full day to cross this area one way.

 An often forgotten Hawaii historic site for people outside of Hawaii is Kalaupapa National Historic Park on Molokai.

-Its location has the ocean on one side and enormous 1,600 foot cliffs on the other site.
+Its location has the ocean on one side and enormous 1,600-foot cliffs on the other side.
 Poet Robert Louis Stevenson described it as a “prison fortified by nature.”

 In addition to the headstones in the cemetery, there are about 2,000 unmarked graves of people who died from this disease.

 Today, Kalaupapa is open to visitors who want to learn more about this time in Hawaii’s history.
 There are still people who live in this preserved settlement, and the only way to get there is by taking a guided mule tour for 2.9 miles down the world’s tallest sea cliffs.